LanceRemigio/stocks-data-visualizations/finance.md

-# Finance Data Project
+# Stocks Data Visualizations

 We need to get data using pandas datareader.
 The first step is to grab the stock info for the following banks:

 -    Bank of America
 -    CitiGroup
 -  Goldman Sachs
 -   JPMorgan Chase
 -   Morgan Stanley
 -   Wells Fargo

 Our next goal is to grab the stock data from **Jan 1st 2006** to **Jan 1st 2016** for each of these banks.
 To do this, we can set each bank to be a seperate dataframe, with the variable name for that bank being its ticker symbol.
 To create a ticker symbol, we need to: